Healthy basil seed drink by Mr Basil with kiwi, pomegranate, and pineapple flavors alongside a glass of lemon basil seed water.

 What is the best time to drink sabja seed water?

 Before meals to reduce appetite and support digestion.
 In the morning on an empty stomach as part of a daily routine.
 Or simply whenever you want a hydrating drink.
-There is no single correct time.
-The traditional South Asian use is as a cooling afternoon or evening drink during hot weather.

 References